jonase/eastwood/README.next.md

 (let [replace (comp str biginteger)]
   (println (replace 5)))
 ```

+Eastwood also warns if a field of a Clojure record is called as a
+function, where there is a Var visible with the same name.

 The following example will not cause a warning, because even though
 `pmap` is determined to have a non-function value, Eastwood does not